Maze Runner: The Scorch Trials: Plot

 In a flashback, a woman leaves her son, Thomas, with the scientist Ava Paige and armed operatives from the World Catastrophe Killzone Department (WCKD) to ensure his survival.
-Thomas, along with other children, is eventually placed in a confined maze they later call the "Glade" as part of WCKD's scientific trials to study immunity to the Flare virus.
+Thomas, along with other children, is eventually placed in a confined maze, later called the "Glade," as part of WCKD's scientific trials to study immunity to the Flare virus.

 Years later, shortly after escaping the maze, (Note: As depicted in The Maze Runner (2014)) Thomas and the surviving Gladers are brought to a facility managed by Mr. Janson.
 Janson presents the facility as a haven protecting them from the "Cranks", humans who have been infected and driven mad by the Flare virus.
-While recovering, the group learns that their maze was not the only one constructed; other young survivors from separate trials are also present.
+While recovering, the group learns that their maze was not the only one constructed; other young survivors from separate trials are present as well.

 Suspicious of Janson, Thomas teams up with Aris, a survivor from a different maze who was the first to arrive at the facility, to investigate.
 He discovers that Ava Paige is still alive and overseeing WCKD's operations, and that Janson is working for them.
 He later overhears them discussing ongoing experiments on Immunes, survivors of the maze trials naturally resistant to the Flare virus, as well as an active search for the Right Arm resistance group based in the mountains.
 The Gladers and Aris rescue Teresa, who had been held separately, and escape the facility into the desolate outside world called the Scorch.
 Janson dispatches WCKD soldiers to pursue and apprehend them.

-The group takes shelter in an abandoned shopping mall but are shortly attacked by a horde of Cranks and narrowly manage to escape; Winston is scratched during the encounter and becomes infected.
+The group takes shelter in an abandoned shopping mall but is soon attacked by a horde of Cranks and narrowly escapes; Winston is scratched during the encounter and becomes infected.
 By morning, his symptoms worsen, forcing the group to let him shoot himself before he succumbs to the virus.
 To escape a deadly lightning storm, the group flees into an abandoned facility, where they encounter Brenda and Jorge, leaders of a local survivor camp.
 Though initially wary, Brenda and Jorge agree to help them locate the Right Arm, abandoning the other survivors when WCKD locates and raids the facility.
 In the chaos, Thomas and Brenda become separated from the others and are forced to flee on foot.